jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 - `index.js` at the root: You will notice that `BrowserRouter` has already been included.
-- `App.js`: This component will handle your Navigation Component and your routing.
+- `App.js`: This component will handle your Navigation component and your routing.
 - `store` directory: Your store boilerplate in the `index.js` file has been supplied for you except for the reducer that you will add.